 Among the most charitable observers of English history, Henry VI has been judged a gentle and pious king who was sadly unfit for the kingship of England, however even a cursory reading of history shows Henry to be nothing other than a complete failure: a feeble-minded simpleton and a weakling who was physically incapable of carrying out even the most elementary duties required of his station.
 He was certainly not a great military leader like his father, Henry V, and his legacy was forever stained by the loss of English imperial lands in France.
 Henry’s reign was also egregiously marred by widespread popular unrest and growing factionalism within his court, all of which culminated in the destructive civil war later known as “The Wars of the Roses.”

-Henry was a deeply pious man; well-educated, gentle, but infirm -the only son of Henry V. He was tall, slender, and something of a religious scholar -he founded Eton College and King’s College in Cambridge.
+Henry was a deeply pious man; well-educated, gentle, but infirm.
+He was the only son of Henry V. He was tall, slender, and something of a religious scholar -he founded Eton College and King’s College in Cambridge.
 Reportedly, his religiosity burdened him with an obsessive prudishness.
 In fact, he was apparently persuaded not to pursue an intimate relationship with his own wife, the beautiful Margaret of Anjou.
 After eight years of marriage, Henry and Margaret produced only one offspring (rumors abounded as to the child’s true father).